GUIDE DOGS SHOP@The Guide Dogs for the Blind Association (Trading Company) Ltd.

-Under the Data Protection Act 1998, we have a legal duty to protect any information we collect from you.
-We use appropriate technologies to safeguard your data, and keep strict security standards to prevent any unauthorised access to it.
+Under the Data Protection Act 2018, we have a legal duty to protect any information we collect from you.
+We use appropriate technologies to safeguard your data; and keep strict security standards to prevent any unauthorised access to it.

-By submitting your details to us, you are agreeing to allow us to share your details with the Trading Company (Guide Dogs Shop) and other organisations that may fulfil your order or query and to receive such information, including via email and to communicate with you about fundraising.
+By submitting your details to us, you are agreeing to allow us to share your details with the Trading Company (Guide Dogs Shop) and other organisations that may fulfil your order or answer any query related to your order.

 What information do we collect?

 We use contact information from web forms and emails to send you information or materials that you have requested.
 Your contact information is also used to contact you when necessary, for example, to fulfil a query.